-Whenever you end up sitting too long, whether it’s from a long flight or a long meeting, or you feel hip flexor pain while standing up, you probably need a good stretch to ease some of the tension.
-This often happens when your hip muscles get too tight.
+Whenever you end up sitting too long, whether it’s from a long flight or a long meeting, chances are that when you finally stand up, you need a good stretch to ease some of the tension.
+This happens when your hip flexor muscles get too tight.

 What are your hip flexor muscles?

 The main muscles in your hip flexors include the iliopsoas (the psoas and the iliacus), the tensor fasciae latae, the rectus femoris, and the sartorius.
 While there are other muscles around them, these ones are the primary muscles that control your hips.